 Don’t overfill your quesadilla.
 Yes, I know it’s tempting, and I add extra cheese to almost everything, but you will have to trust me.
 I can’t believe I am saying this, but in this recipe, there is such a thing as too much cheese, and it will ooze out all over your pan if you use too much.

-Mexican cheeses such as Queso de Oaxaca, Chihuahua, and Queso Asadero melt beautifully, would be wonderful, and shine in this recipe.
+Mexican cheeses such as Queso de Oaxaca, Chihuahua, and Queso Asadero melt beautifully and work perfectly in this recipe.
 Many Mexican restaurants use Queso Asadero in their quesadillas.

-However, depending on where you shop, you may have trouble finding these cheeses.
-If so, a purchased Mexican blend or a combination of easy melting cheeses, including cheddar, Monterey jack, manchego, pepper jack, Colby, gruyere, fontina, or even a smear of cream cheese, would also work well.
+To save time, I usually use a purchased pre-shredded Mexican blend when I make cheese quesadillas.
+Other easy-melting cheeses, including cheddar, Monterey jack, manchego, pepper jack, Colby, gruyere, fontina, or even a smear of cream cheese, also works well.

 Recipe variations:

-- Steak Quesadillas: Add cooked and seasoned leftover steak and some sautéed bell pepper strips.
+- Steak Quesadillas: Add cooked and seasoned leftover steak and some sautรฉed bell pepper strips.

-- Spinach Quesadillas: Sauté some fresh spinach with garlic until wilted and mix it with the cheese filling.
+- Spinach Quesadillas: Sautรฉ some fresh spinach with garlic until wilted and add it to the filling.

 - Pulled Pork Quesadillas: Add leftover pulled pork or pork tenderloin.

-- Black Bean Quesadillas: Add cooked black beans to the cheese filling.
-You can also add diced tomatoes, onions, and spices like cumin and chili powder to enhance the flavor.
+- Black Bean Quesadillas: Add cooked black beans to the filling.
+You can also add diced tomatoes, onions, and spices such as cumin and chili powder to enhance the flavor.

-- Chicken Quesadillas: Add leftover cooked, grilled, smoked, or baked chicken.
+- Chicken & Cheese Quesadillas: Add leftover cooked, grilled, smoked, or baked chicken.

-- Breakfast Quesadillas: Make a breakfast version by adding scrambled eggs, cooked bacon or sausage, and shredded cheese to the tortilla.
-You can also include vegetables like bell peppers or onions for added flavor and nutrition.
+- Breakfast Quesadillas: Make a breakfast version by adding scrambled eggs, cooked bacon, or sausage.
+You can also include vegetables such as bell peppers or onions for added flavor and nutrition.

 Topping options:

-In my world, sour cream, salsa, pico de Gallo, and diced avocado or guacamole are must-haves for these cheesy quesadillas.
+In my world, sour cream, salsa, pico de Gallo, and diced avocado or guacamole are must-haves for a cheese quesadilla.
 Here are some suggestions for you to consider:

 - Salsa: Salsa adds a burst of flavor and moisture to quesadillas.
 You can use a classic tomato-based salsa, a spicy salsa verde, or peach salsa.